Tobacco Control Laws

 City of Santa Barbara

-Laws in the City of Santa Barbara are identical to those in the County of Santa Barbara except as noted below.
+Laws in the City of Santa Barbara are identical to those in the County of Santa Barbara except in outdoor dining areas (75% of outdoor dining seating areas are smoke-free except after 10 pm at restaurant/bar combinations) and recreational areas (such as parks, beaches, trails, etc.)

 Tobacco Retailer Licensing: All tobacco retailers must obtain and pay an annual license fee to sell tobacco.
 To see the differences between the City (2001) and County (2010) law, click on this link to the fact sheet.